 Investments of £1000's on cycle signage in and around Salisbury in collaboration with the city council.

 Updates and access to information on responses to planning applications urging developers and councillors to consider active travel and implementing cycle infrastructure.

-Have you tried the new journey planning facility which is now available in Wiltshire?
+Have you tried the journey planning facility which is now available in Wiltshire?
 Visit the Connecting Wiltshire website and try it out - suggested cycle routes give an idea of the distance you will climb as well as the distance you will cover on your route, as well as the number of calories you might burn.

 Another new initiative in Wiltshire is the Active Wiltshire website.
 This is being developed to provide information about opportunities for getting active around Wiltshire, so cycling rides and events will be just one of the possibilities covered.

-Pot Holes and Fly Tipping
+Reporting Pot Holes and Fly Tipping

 We have had a number of problems reported to COGS concerning the age old problem of pot holes - considerably worse with the rain we have had this winter - and also issues of fly tipping on local lanes used by cyclists.